 The differences between HYCOM and Mercator current vectors were also examined for each grid point (Fig. 8).
-Globally, at open sea, the current speed differences are relatively small and remain below 0.15 m s-1.
-These differences between HYCOM and Mercator increase close to the islands with an average value of 0.3 m s-1.
-In the South part of the LA arc, around Trinidad and Tobago, Mercator current magnitudes are globally higher than HYCOM current magnitudes.
-Thus, Mercator surface currents might induce higher Sargassum influx from the Western Central Atlantic to the Caribbean Sea in this area.
+Globally, at open sea, the current speed differences are relatively small and remain below 0.15 m s^{-1} .
+These differences between HYCOM and Mercator increase close to the islands with an average value of 0.3 m s^{-1} .
+In the southern part of the LA arc, around Trinidad and Tobago, Mercator current magnitudes are globally higher than HYCOM current mag-